maudnals/greedy-grid/README.md

 ## What to improve

 - There should be a factory function to create the grid input.
 - Some of the functions mutate the input.
 This is not ideal, since it can lead to side effects.
-I know what should be changed in order to have mutable functions ; I have not applied the changes for timeboxing reasons.
+I know what should be changed in order to avoi mutation ; I have not applied the changes for timeboxing reasons.
 - The code could be less verbose.